gchq/event-logging-schema/docs/content/en/docs/event-modelling.md

-# Event Modelling
+---
+title: "Event Modelling"
+linkTitle: "Event Modelling"
+#weight:
+date: 2022-05-04
+tags:
+description: >
   In order for the benefits of event normalisation to be realised, it is necessary for similar events to be represented consistently within the schema.

+---

 The following table provides a number of examples of how some common event types can be modelled.